-If you find a charge from Sezzle that appears to be incorrect, there are a few things to look at to help determine what's going on.
+If you find a charge from Sezzle that appears to be incorrect, there are a few things to consider to help determine what's going on.

 Is the charge pending?

-If you see a charge that is pending, especially if it matches the order total of a recent order, we recommend waiting a few days for the charge to finalize - typically, this happens within 3 business days, though usually sooner.
-This process is entirely automatic, and not something that we're able to expedite.
+If you see a pending charge, especially if it matches the order total of a recent order, we recommend waiting a few days for the payment to be finalized.
+Typically, this happens within 7 business days, though usually sooner.
+This process is entirely automatic and not something we can expedite or have any control over.

-If you have further questions about how authorizations or pending charges work, we recommend reaching out to your financial institution, as they'll be able to best explain how those terms apply to your account.
+If you have further questions about how authorizations or pending charges work, we recommend contacting your financial institution, as they'll be able to explain how those terms apply to your account.

 Is the charge labeled as "Sezzle"?

-If the charge doesn't have Sezzle in the name, and especially if it's for the full amount of your order, it's most likely that your purchase wasn't completed with Sezzle.
-The charge will usually be under the store's name, and you won't see an order on your Sezzle account.
-If this is the case, and you'd like to complete the order with Sezzle, we recommend reaching out to the store directly to see if they're able to issue you a refund so that you can place the order again through Sezzle.
+If the charge doesn't have Sezzle in the name, your purchase was not completed with Sezzle.
+You can also confirm this if the charge is under the store's name and you don't see an order on your Sezzle account.
+If this is the case, and you'd like to complete the order with Sezzle, we recommend contacting the store directly to see if they can issue you a refund and then placing the order again through Sezzle.

-Is the charge only $5 or $10 more than expected?
+Is the charge only slightly more than expected?

-If the amount of the charge is $5 or $10 more than you expected it to be, it's likely that there was a fee added to your payment.
+If the charge amount is slightly more than you expected it to be, it's likely that there was a fee* added to your payment.
 You can find more information about the payment amount by logging into your Sezzle account and reviewing the order.
-You can also read more about fees here.
+Learn more about fees here.